Graphiti MCP Server

 - Verify FalkorDB is running:

-docker ps | grep falkordb
+docker ps | grep falkordb - Test FalkorDB connection:

-docker exec -it <falkordb-container-name> redis-cli PING
+docker exec -it <falkordb-container-name> redis-cli PING(should returnPONG) - Check the

-for local FalkorDB when running MCP server in Docker - Verify port 6379 is accessible
+redis://host.docker.internal:6379 - Verify port 6379 is accessible

 - Check firewall settings